Department: Parks and Recreation

 - The work consists of related clerical and customer service duties.
 Frequent interruptions contribute to the complexity of the position.

 - The purpose of this position is to provide customer service support for community center programs and services.
-Successful performance contributes to the delivery of quality programming to residents.
+Successful performance contributes to the delivery of quality programming to residents and visitors.

-- Contacts are typically with coworkers, other city personnel, parents and students.
+- Contacts are typically with coworkers, other city personnel, and the general public.

 - Contacts are typically to give or exchange information, resolve problems, and provide services.